crawler-commons/url-frontier/API/README.md

 The service returns URLs ready to be fetched.
 It helps enforcing politeness by limiting the number of URLs per queue to be returned as well the amount of time to wait for until the URLs returned will be eligible to be returned again.
 This is used to prevent URLs to be in limbo if the client code crashes and is resumed later.
 It is easier to think about the URLs that have been returned by the GetURLs function as being _in transit_.
 They remain so until an update is received for them via the *PutURLs* function (see below) or the value set in *delay_requestable* has elapsed.

 Internally, the service will rotate on the queues to be pulled from and will aim at an optimal distribution.
+Multiple clients can call _getURLs_ on a single instance and will each get URLs from a different set of queues.

 ### PutURLs

-This method is called to add newly discovered URLs to the frontier (e.g. they have been found while parsing a HTML document or a sitemap file) but also to update the information about URLs that have been returned by *GetURLs*.
+This method is called to add newly discovered URLs to the frontier (e.g. they have been found while parsing a HTML document or a sitemap file) but also to update the information about URLs that had been previously obtained from *GetURLs* and have then been processed by the crawler.
 The latter allows to remove them from the _in transit_ status and so, more URLs can then be returned for its queue.
 Arbitrary metadata can be associated with a URL, for instance to store the depth of links followed since injecting the seeds or the HTTP code last obtained when a known URL has been fetched.

 ### Discovered vs known

-TODO
+Discovered URLs are treated differently from known ones which are being updated.
+Discovered URLs will be added to the queues only if they are not already known, whereas known URLs will always be updated.

+Another difference is in the scheduling of the URLs: discovered URLs are added to the queues (if they are unknown so far) without specific information about when they should be fetched - the service will return them as soon as possible.
+Known URLs on the other hand can have a _refetchable_from_date_ meaning that the service will put them back in the queues and serve them through _getURLs_ when the delay has elapsed.
+This is useful for instance when a transient error has occurred when fetching a URL, we might want to try it later.
+If no value is specified, the URL will be considered done and won't be returned by getURLs ever again.

+## Not covered (yet) or out of scope

+### URLFiltering
+The filtering logic has to be handled within the crawlers as it is often application specific.

+### Robots.txt
+The robots directives are not stored within the URL Frontier.

+### URL / queue priority
+To be added in a future version of the API or handled by the services as extensions outside the API.